prbinu/tls-scan/README.md

 ## Features

 * **New: Support for TLSv1.3**
-* **TLS and StartTLS protocol support: SMTP, IMAP, POP3, FTPS, SIEVE, NNTP, XMPP, LDAP, POSTGRES, MYSQL**
+* **TLS and StartTLS protocol support: SMTP, IMAP, POP3, FTPS, SIEVE, NNTP, XMPP, LDAP, RDP, POSTGRES, MYSQL**
+* Blazing fast - Can operate at scale with the ability to concurrently scan large number of servers (say scan IoT devices at scale)
 * Detect SSLv2, SSLv3, TLSv1, TLSv1.1, TLSv1.2, TLSv1.3 versions and ciphers
+* Cipher and TLS version enumeration
 * Extract X.509 certificate fields from the target server and print it in JSON format
 * Certificate and host name verification checks
-* Cipher and TLS version enumeration
 * TLS compression checks
 * Session reuse tests
 * Certificate revocation checks with stapled OCSP response
-* Blazing fast - Can operate at scale with the ability to concurrently scan large number of servers (say scan IoT devices at scale)
 * Script friendly output - Can be combined with other tools to analyze the scan results

-This tool is primarily for collecting data.
+This tool is primarily for collecting TLS cipher and X.509 certificate data.
 The scan output can be easily combined with related tools to identify TLS misconfigurations.

 ## Installation